rbCAS/rbcas.github.com/docs/configuration/index.md

      `lifetime_inactive: [integer]`

-     Specifies how much time the user has to initially validate and activate the two-factor authenticator.
+     Specifies how much time (in seconds) the user has to initially validate and activate the two-factor authenticator.

    * ##### Drift